Tommy Angelo: Writer

 On February 11, 2019, Tommy released his fifth book, Dailyness: How to Sustain a Meditation Practice.

 Angelo has written articles for Poker Digest Magazine, PokerPages.com, Bluff Magazine, and PokerNews.com magazine.
+And more recently, Angelo wrote articles for PokerCoaching.com and Poker.org.

 Movies

 Angelo was featured in the 2019 documentary film by Michael Bailey called For Love or Money: A Poker Documentary.

 In 2019, Angelo partnered with Lee Jones to make YouTube videos for poker players.
 The series is called PokerSimple.

 In 2020, Angelo launched the PokerWords video series at the Tommy Angelo YouTube channel.

 Poker coach

 Since 2003, Angelo has offered one-on-on poker coaching called The T i l t l e s s Program.
 He has coached many top-flight poker players, including Jay Rosenkrantz, Phil Galfond, and David Benefield.
 In 2018, Angelo converted his coaching model to video calls.

 With Wayne Lively and Rob Cole, Angelo produced an eight-episode poker-coaching video series titled The Eightfold Path to Poker Enlightenment (EPTPE) that focuses on the role of psychology for professional poker players.
-The title of the series derives from one of the principal teachings of the Buddha, the Eightfold Path.
+The title of the series derives from one of the principal teachings of the Buddha, the Noble Eightfold Path.
 EPTPE was released during the summer of 2009 at DeucesCracked.

 In 2015, Angelo made ten videos for the poker training site, Run It Once.
 His videos focus on mental game topics for professional poker players.

-In 2018, Angelo began coaching low-stakes players on poker strategy.
+In 2018, Angelo began offering affordable coaching to low-stakes poker players, on poker strategy and on all aspects of the poker life, using zoom video calls.
+Details are at tommyangelo.com.